anav5704/CS000/src/content/bonus/lazygit-setup.md

 lazygit
 ```

 If you are not in a Git repo, you will be given an option to initialize Git.
-Thsi may look overwhelming at first but it is very simple once you've made a few commits.
+This may look overwhelming at first but it is very simple once you've made a few commits.

 ![LazyGit](./images/lazygit-demo.webp)

-There is a decent bit of things to learn and not many people will want to use it.
-This is why I will not provide instructions on how to use it.
-Rather, I will provide some resources that will help you get started.
+There is quite a bit to learn, and not many people will want to use it.
+This is why I won't provide instructions on how to use it.
+Instead, I will offer some resources to help you get started.

 ## Resources